Gorantla Butchaiah Chowdary

-Gorantla Butchaiah Chowdary is an Indian politician representing Rajahmundry Rural constituency in Andhra Pradesh for the Telugu Desam Party (TDP).
-He has been elected six times as a Member of the Legislative Assembly.
+Gorantla Butchaiah Chowdary (born 15 March 1946), is an Indian politician representing Rajahmundry Rural constituency in Andhra Pradesh for the Telugu Desam Party (TDP).
+He has been elected seven times as a Member of the Legislative Assembly.
 He has been a general secretary of the TDP.
 He served as the cabinet minister for civil supplies.
 As of 2014, he lived in Rajahmundry.
+He is the first person to be declared won from AP in 2024 elections for the seventh time in a row.